Xypter/sgxp/README.md

 ## Getting Started

+If you would like to work on this repository, there a just a few things you will need to know:

+1. You will need to make sure Node and NPM are installed on your machine
+2. Once you have cloned the repository, you will need to cd inside visible-venus as this is where the main directory of the project is located
+3. Once inside the directory, open your terminal in VS Code and type `npm run build` to have astro compile the project.
+Then once that's finished, type `npm run start` to start up Astro's localhost server to view the site.

+## Contact

 Linked [here](https://github.com/Xypter/SGXP/issues/1) is a running list of all the things I would like to implement into this application.
 If you are a programmer and feel like you could be useful to this project, I encourage you to DM me over on [Discord](https://discordapp.com/channels/@me/196978916123082752) or visit the SGXP [Discord Server](https://discord.gg/XsBWEWnYWP) and hit me up.